skepticfx/tlsjack/README.md

 ### What does it do?
  - Creates an SSL Server on port 443.
- - A Client's DNS entry is spoofed so example.com for instance, redirects to this machine. (use [dnjack](https://github.com/mafintosh/dnsjack) or [hostile](https://github.com/feross/hostile))
  - Terminates the TLS connection and streams the data in plaintext to be logged, intercepted or modified as needed.
  - Completes the connection with google.com, by creating another SSL connection.
 Thus acting like a forward proxy.
  - This is a Bi-Directional tunnel and data can flow in both directions.